Vantiq/vantiq-extension-sources/CSVSource/README.md

 This is configured as described below. added , if not exists, works as delimited format, value must be  `"FileType": "FixedLength"` for working in the fixed length mode

-It is also possible to have the connector write files.This operation is described below. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment.
+It is also possible to have the connector write files.
+This operation is described below. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment.